 Myths and Realities of Gifted Children

-Dr. Amend is a longstanding and generous supporter of The Super Saturday Program and a clinical psychologist at The Amend Group, a comprehensive center for psychological, educational, and gifted services (including ability testing).
-His practice focuses on the social, emotional, and educational needs of gifted and talented youth, adults, and their families.
-He is co-author of two award-winning books: A Parent’s Guide to Gifted Children and Misdiagnosis and Dual Diagnoses of Gifted Children and Adults: ADHD, Bipolar, OCD, Asperger’s, Depression, and Other Disorders.
+Dr. Amend is a longstanding and generous supporter of The Super Saturday Program and a licensed clinical psychologist at The Amend Group, a comprehensive center for psychological, educational, and gifted services (including ability testing).
+His practice focuses on the social, emotional, and educational needs of gifted, twice-exceptional, and neurodivergent youth, adults, and their families.
+He is co-author of the award-winning books A Parent’s Guide to Gifted Children: A Resource for Caregivers and Advocates and Misdiagnosis and Dual Diagnoses of Gifted Children and Adults: ADHD, Bipolar, OCD, Asperger’s, Depression, and Other Disorders.
 Dr. Amend has authored or co-authored a number of articles, book chapters, and columns about gifted children.
-As a strong advocate for the gifted population, Dr. Amend’s years of service have included the Board of Directors of Supporting Emotional Needs of Gifted (SENG); President of the Kentucky Association for Gifted Education (KAGE) and Chair for the National Association for Gifted Children (NAGC) Counseling and Guidance Network.
+As a strong advocate for the gifted population, Dr. Amend’s years of service have included the Board of Directors of Supporting Emotional Needs of Gifted (SENG), President of the Kentucky Association for Gifted Education (KAGE), Chair for the National Association for Gifted Children (NAGC) Counseling and Guidance Network, and The G WORD film’s Advisory Board.
 He presents locally and nationally on topics related to the needs of gifted children.

 January 12, 2013